 Once your balance transfer credit card is approved, you can take steps to transfer your balance.
 While each credit card issuer offers a different process for this step, you will normally have the option to transfer your balances in one of two ways — either over the phone or online.

-Once your balances are transferred over to your new 0% APR credit card, make sure to follow up with your old cards and loans to make sure your balances successfully transferred over.
-And, make sure your old cards show a $0 balance before you stop making payments on them.
+Keep in mind that balance transfers take time.
+It can take anywhere from a week to a month for your balance to be transferred.
+Once your balances have been moved over to your new 0% APR credit card, make sure to follow up with your old cards and loans to make sure they show a $0 balance before you stop making payments on them.

 Now that you have your 0% APR period with your balance transfer card, it’s up to you to put that time to good use.
 Fortunately, having some time without any interest being charged puts you in a great position to destroy your debt at record speed.